pirocorp/Kubernetes/02. Cluster Setup and Management/README.md

 The pods should be like they was in saved state.

 # Upgrade a cluster

+- Control plane nodes (one by one)
+  - kubeadm
+  - Upgrade the node
+  - Drain the node
+  - Upgrade the other components
+  - Uncordon the node
+- Nodes (one by one)
+  - Same approach as with the control plane nodes

 We will refer to these sources: